Ascent of Blanca Peak on 2014-08-08

 | Elevation:||14345 ft / 4372 m|

-Ascent Trip ReportI planned our annual backpacking trip with the intent to bag 3 14ers in the area (Lindsey, Blanca, and Ellingwood). .
-Once again, i took a group of fit and experienced backpackers with a wide range of ages.
-We had someone 18, one in their 30s one in their 40s, one in their 50s and one in his 60s.
+Ascent Trip ReportI planned our annual backpacking trip with the intent to bag 3 14ers in the area (Lindsey, Blanca, and Ellingwood).
+Once again, I took a group of fit and experienced backpackers with a wide range of ages.
+My youngest son at 18, another hiker that was well seasoned in cross fit training in his mid 30s; one of my mountaineering buddies that has completed many technical summits including Aconcagua (about 40 years old); me in my 50s and one of my odest backpacking buds who is now in his mid 60s.
 Of course things never quite go as planned.
-We ended up with rental car issues and drove from Denver and instead of hitting the trailhead at 4PM we did not actually get the car parked until around 5:30 PM.
+We ended up with rental car issues and drove from Denver and instead of hitting the trailhead at 4PM as planned; and we did not actually get the SUV parked until around 5:30 PM.
 We ended up with the 5 of us in a 4 wheel drive Ford Expedition.
-We initially parked the car at elevation 8,100 only a little further than the cars below us and then Hernan ventured upslope a little more while we hiked.
+We initially parked the SUV at elevation 8,100 only a little further than the cars below us and then Hernan gently nudged the 4 wheel vehicle upslope a little more while we hiked up.
 The uncertainty of turn around places above that worried us.
 We later proved you can get a 4 wheel drive heavy SUV another mile up the road but more on that later.

 The next morning we were way behind schedule and worried about Marc getting more calories and sugar in his diet.
 We left camp and were moving better but at the creek crossing a black bear disrupted our water gathering.
 This bear was far too habituated to people and walked up to within 15 feet of us.
 The roadway to Lake Como is not only a legendary 4 wheel drive "prove your man card" type deal but one nasty summit approach for hikers as there are rocks and rocks and rocks that wear down your feet, ankles, and knees.

 At Lake Como, Marc was surprised that he was tapped out again and he decided to set up camp and not hike to the summit.
 This was the first time ever that I had seen him like this, as he had in the past pushed me to the summit of peaks when I was on my last reserve.
-A few more years on him and the lack of training really knocked his socks off.
-Hernan and I hung our bear bags from a slope spruce tree and made sure our food was safe.
+A few more years on him and the lack of training for the trip really knocked his socks off.
+Hernan and I hung our bear bags from a sloped spruce tree and made sure our food was safe.
 Marc and Miguel and a neighboring backpacking duo hung from another nearby tree all of us about 100 yards from our camp.
-We left Marc and headed up to the glacial lakes above with day packs.
+We left Marc to watch the camp and headed up to the glacial lakes above with our day packs.